44 minute read

 by Ryan Pevey

-This reports the example results of the differential expression analysis for the Pai et al. epilepsy neurons dataset.
-The dataset consists of three temporal lobe control post-mortem samples (TL), and three temporal lobe with epilepsy patient samples (TLE).
-In the original paper, four populations of cells were isolated from the samples via Flourescence activated cell sorting (FACS).
-The main paper focused on glial cells but here I’ve focused on the neuronal isolates.
+The dataset consists of bulk RNA-Seq reads from three temporal lobe control post-mortem samples (TL), and three temporal lobe with epilepsy patient samples (TLE).
+In the original paper, four populations of cells were isolated from the samples via Fluorescence Activated Nuclei Sorting (FANS), one of those populations was the neurons and those are the samples that I’m working with here.

 Click to expand code